Arteaga2k/problema3/app/Twig/doc/advanced_legacy.rst

 possibility to define new language constructs.
 This is also the most complex feature as you need to understand how Twig's internals work.

-Let's create a simple ``set`` tag that allows the definition of simple variables from within a template.
+Let's create a simple ''set'' tag that allows the definition of simple variables from within a template.
 The tag can be used like follows:

 .. code-block:: jinja